XraySpectroscopy/XASDataLibrary/doc/website.rst

     Spectra selections for vanadium

-Here, the table shows spectrum name, Edge measured, the Beamline used, and an optional Rating for each spectrum.
+Here, the table shows spectrum Name, Edge measured, the Beamline used, and an optional Rating for each spectrum.

 Clicking on the name of any of the spectra will take you to a page